Three Amazon sellers who conquered challenges to achieve success

 While customer reviews on Numa Foods’ Amazon storefront were generally positive, the co-founders began to notice a trend.

-According to Joyce, many customers thought milk belonged in the fridge and didn’t understand that the candy was shelf-stable.
 “How would they know we utilize dairy powders, which are 100% safe to consume when not refrigerated?” she says.
 “We sat down and thought, ‘Okay, there’s a gap in understanding here.’”

 Many customers, familiar with European nougat, resisted that description.
 Asian nougat uses rice syrup or maltose, which is denser and less sweet than European honey nougat.
 Asian nougat is also harder and chewier than European nougat.